 <|im_end|>

 Training ran on a local RTX 5090.
-120 examples, 3 epochs, batch size 2 with gradient accumulation of 4.
-Effective batch size: 8.
-Learning rate 2e-4 with cosine decay.
+I used 120 examples, 3 epochs, and a batch size of 2 with gradient accumulation of 4.
+The effective batch size was 8.
+The learning rate was 2e-4 with cosine decay.

-The moment I saw the loss drop from 2.24 to 1.14, I knew the model was actually learning the structure — not just memorizing.
-That's a clean convergence curve for a structured output task.
-The model is learning a narrow distribution, not a broad one.
+When I saw the loss drop from 2.24 to 1.14, I knew the model was learning the structure, not just memorizing.
+That is a clean convergence curve for a structured output task.
+The model is learning a narrow answer space, not a broad one.

 Step 1/45 | Loss: 2.2418